Posted by: raju0704 | April 20, 2011

 Parihara Centre

-Parihara Poojas / Homams Details:
+Parihara Poojas / Homams Done here are:

 It is said the people suffering from mental illness, after doing the pariharam here, should go to Gunaseelam in the Trichy – Musiri route immediately and continue the pariharam the next day morning by taking a dip before sun rise at the Cauvery there for best cure.